Pjer Šimunović

-Pjer Šimunović (born 8 January 1962) is the current Croatian Ambassador to the United States.
+Pjer Šimunović (born 8 January 1962) is Croatian diplomat and former journalist who has served as the Croatian Ambassador to the United States since 2017.
 He presented his credentials to President Donald Trump at the White House on September 8, 2017.
-He succeeds Josip Paro, who served as Croatia's ambassador in Washington from April 2012 to May 2016.
+He succeeded Josip Paro, who served as Croatia's ambassador in Washington from April 2012 to May 2016.

 Education

 Born in Split, Croatia, while it was a part of Yugoslavia, Šimunović earned a B.A. in Philosophy, Comparative Literature, and Italian Language and Literature at the University of Zagreb in 1988.

 Šimunović started his career as a journalist at Večernji List, a conservative daily newspaper in Zagreb, from August 1988 to October 1990.
 He covered the unraveling of the Soviet empire in Eastern Europe, including free elections in Poland, the Romanian Revolution, the fall of the Berlin Wall, and other events.
 He was then a fellow for European affairs at the Fondation Journalistes en Europe (Foundation for Journalists in Europe) in Paris, France, from October 1990 to June 1991.

 Šimunović left Croatia in October 1993 to work at BBC World Service Radio's Croatian Section as a journalist and producer, remaining until September 1998.
 At the same time, he earned a master's degree in War Studies at King's College London in December 1997.